NickWaterton/Roomba980-Python/README.md

 cd Roomba980-Python
 ```

 run `./roomba.py -h` to get the options.
-This what you will get:
+This is what you will get:

 ```bash
 nick@proliant:~/Scripts/roomba/Roomba980-Python$ ./roomba.py -h